bitst0rm-pub/Formatter/README.md

        "auto_format": {
            "config": {
-               "format_on_save": false,  // or use the dictionary format to exclude "format_on_paste": false  // or use the dictionary format to exclude },
+               "format_on_save": false,  // OR use the dictionary format to exclude "format_on_paste": false  // OR use the dictionary format to exclude },
-           "json": "jsbeautifier",  // as type string
+           "python": ["isort", "black"],  // chaining sequentially in a single run, type list "json": "jsbeautifier",        // as type string
-           "python": {              // OR as type dictionary "uid": "autopep8"
+           "php": {                       // OR as type dictionary "uid": "phpcsfixer"
            },
-           "html": {
-               "uid": "jsbeautifier",
+           "html": {                      // dict can be used as a list item in chaining list "uid": "jsbeautifier",
                "exclude_syntaxes": {
                    "html": ["markdown"]